vasilinast/Grow-SP-Unsupervised-Semantic-Segmentation-on-real-data-/README.md

 python post_processing_const_site.py --data_path <path to input point clouds in ply format> --save_path <path to the folder of the trained model> --vis_path <path to save the segmented point clouds> --semantic_class 18 --primitive_num 300 --voxel_size 0.3
 ```

 All of the segmented point clouds we used for visual evaluation are stored on the HPC at `/scratch/yarinp/vis`.
-The folder is divided into five subdirectories corresponding to different models:
+The folder is divided into five subdirectories corresponding to different models we trained:

 - `model300`
 - `model500`